 Construction of a 5-story, approximately 535-space public parking structure on the block across Robert D. Ray Drive from City Hall by a developer pursuant to a lease-purchase agreement with the City.
-The parking structure will be for public use as part of the City's parking system and the City will take possession in mid-2017.
-It is anticipated that the LPA will be financed with City parking system revenues with the possibility of payment from the City debt service fund with a general obligation pledge subject to appropriation.
-No direct funding will be utilized from tax increment revenues.
+The parking structure is for public use as part of the City's parking system and the City took possession in mid-2017.
+The LPA is financed with City parking system revenues with the possibility of payment from the City debt service fund with a general obligation pledge subject to appropriation.
+No direct funding was utilized from tax increment revenues.